 Remember from the cell division lab that you have 2 sets of chromosomes (2n).
 That means that you have two alleles for every gene.
 In Mendelian Genetics, these alleles are shown as letters.
-Each gene is assigned a different letter (which is up to whoever is doing to study) and then the letter is capitalized or lower case depending on how likely the that version of the gene is to be expressed!
+Each gene is assigned a different letter and then the letter is capitalized or lower case depending on how likely the that version of the gene is to be expressed within that individual.
 If both alleles are the same, we say they are homozygous (for instance AA or aa) and there is only one choice.